tolbertam/sstable-tools/README.md

 ## select

 Use the CQL parser to query the sstables directly without Cassandra or any configuration.
-Does not currently support ORDER_BY and DISTINCT.
+Does not currently support ORDER_BY and DISTINCT but all other features should work.
 It will search the classpath for a ```schema.cql``` (override with ```-Dsstabletools.schema=...```) that contains the CQL ```CREATE TABLE``` statement for the schema.
 If it cannot find one it will fall back to a best guess from the sstable metadata.
+The data is dumped as a result set in a data table, but to see the raw data set the ```-Dquery.toJson``` for the alternative output.

 **WARNING:** without the schema the queries become difficult for any partition/clustering columns as their names are not included in meta data yet (CASSANDRA-9587)